Jean-Baptiste-Lasselle/all-i-know-about-golang/website/src/content/questionomicon/questions.md

 * [ ] A typical CI/CD for a terraform provider?
 * [ ] A typical CI/CD for a packer plugin provider?
 * [ ] How to use gRPC to implement a plugin mechanism? (hot/cold pluggable plugins?)
+* [ ] How do I use (with best practices) goreleaser to implement a CI/CD with and without monorepo pattern?

 <!--